lsst-sitcom/sitcomtn-121/index.rst

 Pointing verification
 ---------------------

 * The current pointing model gives an error ~ 10 arcsec (still in development)

 * Based on data limited to two nights, variation was presented in relative pointing for RA -- in both forward- and backward-commanded pointing -- spanning the range of -100< :math:`{\Delta}RA` < 100 arcsec.
-..
-   However, , more data is required for reproducibality.

 * `SITCOMTN 077`_ The drift during tracking was analysed on data of 1 night and was observed to be of order of :math:`10^{-4}`  arcsec for both RA and Dec.
 The average drift velocities  for both RA and Dec were similar in magnitude but different in directions.
 The average angular drift velocity (0.6 arcsec/min) is within 1sigma of the expected.
 Hence, from this dataset we conclude a drift behavior of the tracking within normal expectations.
-..
-   However, data from multiple nights would required for a conclusive reproducible quantifications.

 .. _SITCOMTN 077: https://sitcomtn-077.lsst.io

 * `SITCOMTN 063`_, `SITCOMTN 065`_ Under a 3.5 degree random offset, it was clear that the pointing model (for a test position set 1039 to 1071) progressively degraded with time with an average offset rate of 0.55 arcsec /min.
-Correcting for this rate, we get an on-sky precision (1 sigma) of 0.3 for RA and 0.21 arcsec for Declination.
+Correcting for this rate, we get an on-sky precision (1 :math:`{\sigma}`) of 0.3 arcsec for RA and 0.21 arcsec for Dec.
 This is close enough to the required 0.2 arcsec precision.
 .. _SITCOMTN 063: https://sitcomtn-063.lsst.io
 .. _SITCOMTN 065: https://sitcomtn-065.lsst.io